 Each part of the Treatise is accompanied by a selected list of references to paleontological literature consisting primarily of recent and comprehensive monographs available but also including some older works recognized as outstanding in importance.
 The purpose of giving these references is to aid users of the Treatise in finding detailed descriptions and illustrations of morphological features of fossil groups, discussions of classifications and distribution, and especially citations of more or less voluminous literature.
-Generally speaking, publications listed in the Treatise are not original sources of information concerning taxonomic units of various rank but they tell the student where he may find them; otherwise it is necessary to turn to such aids as the Zoological Record or Neave's Nomenclator Zoologicus.
-References given in the Treatise are arranged alphabetically by authors and accompanied by index numbers which serve the purpose of permitting citation most concisely in various parts of the text; these citations of listed papers are enclosed invariably in parentheses and except in Part C, are distinguishable from dates because the index numbers comprise no more than 3 digits.
-The systematic descriptions given in Part C are accompanied by a reference list containing more than 2,000 entries; the index numbers for them are marked by an asterisk.
+Generally speaking, publications listed in the Treatise are not original sources of information concerning taxonomic units of various rank but they tell the student where he may find them; otherwise it is necessary to turn to such aids as the Zoological Record or NEAVE's Nomenclator Zoologicus.
+References given in the Treatise are arranged alphabetically by authors and accompanied by index numbers which serve the purpose of permitting citation most concisely in various parts of the text; these citations of listed papers are enclosed invariably in parentheses and, except in Parts C and N, are distinguishable from dates because the index numbers comprise no more than 3 digits.
+The systematic descriptions given in part C are accompanied by a reference list containing more than 2,000 entries with the index numbers marked by an asterisk, and in Part N (containing over 1,000 entries), they are italicized.

-The following is a statement of the full names of serial publications which are cited in abbreviated form in the Treatise lists of references.
+The following is a statement of the full names of serial publications which are cited in abbreviated form in the lists of references in the present volume.
 The information thus provided should be useful in library research work.
 The list is alphabetized according to the serial titles which were employed at the time of original publication.
-Those following it in brackets are those under which the publication may be found currently in the Union List of Serials, the United States Library of Congress listing, and most library card catalogues.
+Those following in brackets are those under which the publication may be found currently in the Union List of Serials, the United States Library of Congress listing, and most library card catalogues.
 The names of serials published in Cyrillic are transliterated; in the reference lists these titles, which may be abbreviated, are accompanied by transliterated authors' names and titles, with English translation of the title.
 The place of publication is added (if not included in the serial title).

-The method of transliterating Cyrillic letters that is adopted as "official" in the Treatise is the so-called Anglo-American method given by the Geographical Society of London.
-It follows that names of some Russian authors in transliterated form derived in this way differ from other forms, possibly including one used by the author himself.
-In Treatise reference lists the alternative (unaccepted) form is given enclosed square brackets (e.g., Chernyshev Tschernyschew], T. N.; Gekker [Hecker], R. F.).
+The method of transliterating Cyrillic letters that is adopted as "official" in the Treatise is that suggested by the Geographical Society of London and the U.S. Board on Geographic Names.
+It follows that names of some Russian authors in transliterated form derived in this way differ from other forms. possibly including one used by the author himself.
+In Treatise reference lists the alternative (unaccepted) form is given enclosed square brackets (e.g., Chernyshev by [Tschernyschew], T.N.).